FezFamiliar/Web-Vulnerabilities/README.md

  `Burp` --> A very handy proxy tool that can be used for manipulating HTTP requests, brute forcing login systems and much more..

- `Padbuster` --> For automating Padding Oracle attakcs, though you do need to install Perl version 5.28.1
+ `Padbuster` --> For automating Padding Oracle attakcs, encrypting AES payloads etc. You do need to install Perl version 5.28.1

  ## Crypto